Skip to content

 Integration

-This chapter will introduce the integration methods for GPUPixel across different systems.
-The latest pre-compiled libraries for each platform can be downloaded here.
+This chapter will introduce the integration methods of GPUPixel across different systems.
+The latest precompiled libraries for each platform can be downloaded from here.

 iOS & MacOS

-The linking method for both iOS and MacOS libraries is the same, so they will be covered together.
+The linking methods for iOS and MacOS libraries are the same, so they are discussed together.

 Adding Dependencies

-Copy the gpupixel and vnn libraries to your project directory.
+Copy the GPUPixel library to your project directory.

 bash